 Some days are all about just keepin’ it simple with a lake loop.
 In particular, a lake that happens to have both dog- and human-friendly beaches for post-hike swims.
 Perfect.
 Here, you’ll get 8km of gentle, well-marked, and, for the most part, compact gravel trails around a lake flanked by mountains.
 Sound good?
 Yep, we thought so too.

 A trip 48km from Deep Cove in the east to Whyte Lake in the west, this trail will satisfy even the most hardcore of hikers.
 Don’t worry though — you don’t need to be an ultra-hiker to experience the beauty of this trail.
 It skirts its way along the North Shore mountains, dipping in and out of civilization at various points, so you can pick your distance.
 We recommend taking your time and just tackling a section of it each weekend.
 But if you are curious about how fast you could do it, sign up for the Knee Knacker — a foot race along the length of the trail each July.
 The record is a smoking 4:39:52.
 Yes, that is in hours, not days.

 Fancy a quick little trip to a lake and back before breakfast?
 Whyte Lake is your jam.
 Sure, the start of this hike is steep, but it’s only so for a few minutes.
 The trail is all old-growth giants and trickling creeks after that.
-Follow the Baden-Powell Trail to the lake, sit on the dock, and enjoy the peace before heading back to the parking lot.
+Follow the Baden-Powell Trail to the lake, sit on the dock, and enjoy the peace and quiet before heading back to the parking lot.
 You’ll log 5km before most people have even started their day.